 R-6.2/3: Thus the presence of at least one TLS entity is a sufficient condition to require the TCP-proxy mode.
 Refer to Figure 2.

-NOTE 1 - That there might be multiple entities present which require the TCP-proxy mode, e.g. in case both terminations of a Context are TLS-enabled, or if another application-aware interworking function in performed by the MG.
+NOTE 1 - That there might be multiple entities present which require the TCP-proxy mode, e.g. in case both terminations of a Context are TLS-enabled, or if another application-aware interworking function performed by the MG.

 NOTE 2 - The term "application" is widely used in TCP-related Contexts, but in this Recommendation it is used as a synonym for the term "media".